 Provisions for liabilities and charges.
 Provisions for liabilities and charges are non-financial liabilities of uncertain timing or amount.
 They are accrued when the Company has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate of the amount of the obligation can be made.
-Provisions are measured at the present value of the expenditures expected to be required to settle the obligation.
+Provisions are measured at the present value of the expenditures expected to be required to settle the obligation using a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the obligation.
 The increase in the provision due to the passage of time is recognised as an interest expense within finance costs.